Superposition Without Interference? Towards Isolated Interventions via Almost Orthogonal Features in Language Models: Experiments

 Next, we evaluate the fine-tuned LM on the $\gsmk$~\citep{cobbe2021gsm8k} test set. \textit{Inter alia}, $\gsmk$'s training set is augmented in $\mmQA$. \citet{yu2023metamath} observe performance in the range of $[0.665, 0.777]$ for $7$B models fine-tuned on $\mmQA$.
 In our two-step fine-tuned $2$B LM, we obtain competitive performance for increasing orthogonality penalty $\lambda$. \autoref{fig:mathevaluation} represents the accuracy on the $\gsmk$ test set.
-While just below the performance of the $7$B models, we do not observe any significant differences for increasingly strict penalty.
+While just below the performance of the $7$B models, our $2$B models do not significantly differ in performance for increasingly strict penalty.
 Again, the evaluation accuracy on the model fine-tuned for all non-zero values of $\lambda$ is comparable to the no-penalty LM.
+If anything, we observe a slight performance increase in the regularization parameter $\lambda$.
 Together with our findings from~\autoref{fig:orthogonality}, we show that stricter orthogonality does not come at the cost of performance.